mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-24-megan-g-portrait.md

 tags: [PaperFaces, portrait, illustration, Paper by 53, iPad art, Sktchy, Blend]
 ---

-Cooler tones for the eyeshadow and a hint of pink to warm up the cheeks.
-PaperFaces portrait of [Mia Di D.](http://sktchy.com/BBBOaH) inspired by Sktchy.
+Another winter scene with a slight smudge to the background of trees to add depth.
+PaperFaces portrait of [Megan G.](http://sktchy.com/ZRLqgC) inspired by Sktchy.

 {% include paperfaces-boilerplate-4.html %}